 The TanStack first-party postmortem1 tells the story tight.
 Between 19:20:39 and 19:26:14 UTC on May 11, an attacker published 84 malicious versions across 42 @tanstack/* packages on npm.
 Five minutes and thirty-five seconds.
 The attacker did not steal an npm publishing token from a maintainer’s laptop.
 They did not phish a CI secret.
 They did not brute-force an account.
 They hijacked TanStack’s own legitimate release pipeline, used its trusted OIDC identity to publish, and let npm’s standard provenance machinery sign the result on the way out.

-The chain involved three separate trust primitives, each functioning exactly as designed, each operating outside the assumptions of that design.
+The chain involved three separate trust primitives, each functioning exactly as designed, each operating outside what that design assumed.

 The first was pull_request_target.
 The second was the GitHub Actions cache, abused as a code path rather than a build optimisation.
 The third was the OIDC token itself, read out of the runner process memory before it could be redeemed by npm’s trusted-publishing endpoint.